Officials announce new identification of 9/11 victim remains

 It's the second new identification of a World Trade Center victim in 2019.

-The medical examiner says about 40 percent of the 2,753 people reported missing remain unidentified.
+The medical examiner says about 40% of the 2,753 people reported missing remain unidentified.

 View Comments